fshowalter/movielog/reviews/count-yorga-vampire-1970.md

 "Why not?” says Jim, with a tone-perfect mix of desperation and bemusement.

 And so, dear reader, if you’ve made it this far, I can imagine your skepticism.
 Part of me shares it.
-Could _Count Yorga, Vampire_, a lesser-known movie that’s near equal parts unintentional comedy and inspired horror really this significant?
+Could _Count Yorga, Vampire_, a lesser-known movie that’s near equal parts unintentional comedy and inspired horror really be this significant?
 In the end, I come back to Jim’s line: Why not?

 Why not, indeed.